RIGHTBOOTH

 • In the Event Designer panel, click on the Event structure tab

-• Click the Monitor 2 radio button, notice when you do this that all the RightBooth toolboxes will move over to the second monitor screen.
+To edit the Monitor 2 event screens, choose Monitor 2 from the combo box.
+Notice that when you do this, all the RightBooth toolboxes will move over to the second monitor screen.

 Picture